Autonomous Drones for Nature Conservation Missions

-The consortium will hire 13 doctoral candidates to equip them with a unique combination of multidisciplinary skills for drone-based ecology and wildlife conservation.
-The candidates are going to work closely together in a global training network to realize the full potential of drones and companion autonomous systems for nature conservation missions.
-The first call for Doctoral Candidates just ended.
-If you are interested in joining the network, then keep an eye on the website and subscribe to our newsletter – we might have a second call in the spring.
+The consortium will train 13 doctoral candidates and equip them with a unique combination of multidisciplinary skills for drone-based ecology and wildlife conservation.
+The candidates will work closely together in a global training network to realize the full potential of drones and companion autonomous systems for nature conservation missions.

 what we do?

 Automated Wildlife Tracking for Conservation Practice